pivotal/docs-tap/api-auto-registration/usage.hbs.md

     --values-file api-auto-registration-values.yaml
     ```

->**Note** You can also update API Auto Registration as part of upgrading Tanzu Application Platform
- as a whole.
-For more information see [Upgrading Tanzu Application Platform](../upgrading.hbs.md).
+>**Note** You can also update API Auto Registration as part of upgrading Tanzu Application Platform.
+See [Upgrading Tanzu Application Platform](../upgrading.hbs.md).

 ## <a id='using-app-acc-template'></a>Using App Accelerator Template

 If you are creating a new application exposing an API, you might use the ["java-rest-service"](https://github.com/vmware-tanzu/application-accelerator-samples/tree/main/java-rest-service).
 App Accelerator template to get an pre-built app that includes an already written
 workload.yaml with a basic REST API.
-From your Tanzu Application Platform GUIs Accelerators tab, you can search for the accelerator and
+From your Tanzu Application Platform GUI Accelerators tab, search for the accelerator and
 scaffold it according to your needs.

-## <a id='using-ootb-supply-chain'></a>Using Out-Of-The-Box (OOTB) supply chains
+## <a id='using-ootb-supply-chain'></a> Use Out-Of-The-Box (OOTB) supply chains

 All the Out-Of-The-Box (OOTB) supply chains are modified so that they can use API Auto Registration.
-If you want your Workload to be auto registered, you must make a couple of modifications to your
+If you want your workload to be auto registered, you must make modifications to your
 workload YAML as described in later steps.

 1. Add the label `apis.apps.tanzu.vmware.com/register-api: "true"`.